Dvidal7788/DataLynx/README.md

                   "333",
                   "70000"
 };

+// Insert 1st row of data
 myData.insertRow(&myData, values);
 ```

 <ul>

-###### <li>If no data structure exists yet in the dataLynx object, this will create a generic header and create a new data structure (Grid V3) and insert a row with the values contained in the array named values.</li>
+###### <li>If no data structure exists yet in the dataLynx object, this will create a generic header and create a new data structure (Grid V3) and insert a row with the values contained in the values array.</li>
 </ul>

 <hr>